 You’ve probably heard of BarkBox before.
-If not, here’s the lowdown: It’s a subscription service where every month a box full of cool dog treats and toys is delivered to your doorstep.
+If not, here’s the lowdown: It’s a subscription service where every month, a box full of cool dog treats and toys is delivered to your doorstep.
 The box includes 4-6 items curated from their current collection.

-When you get started, you can pick your dog’s size so all the treats and toys fit your pup just right.
+When you get started, you can pick your dog’s size, so all the treats and toys fit your pup just right.

 To get started, you load up the Bubbletastic Bacon Bubble Machine with the safe, 100% non-toxic solution, turn it on and sit back and watch your dog go crazy trying to catch the yummy bubbles.

-A list of the best Christmas gifts for dogs isn’t complete without something from KONG, the creator of innovative, durable dog toys that we at My Dog’s Name absolutely adore.
+A list of the best Christmas gifts for dogs isn’t complete without something from KONG, the creator of innovative, durable dog toys that we at My Dog’s Name adore.

 The KONG Wubba Ballistic Friends are a cute and tough interactive squeak toy that challenges your pup physically.
-Each toy is covered with durable, reinforced nylon for added toughness, which is great for the vigorous chewers.
+Each toy is covered with durable, reinforced nylon for added toughness, which is excellent for the vigorous chewers.

 Looking for a fun toy and lots of laughs?
 Check out the Rogz Grinz Dog Ball Treat.

-First off, this is actually a pretty practical gift.
+First off, this is a pretty practical gift.
 The durable ball bounces and floats, making it perfect for games of fetch on land or in the water.

 But, as you can see in the photo below, this is no ordinary ball.
 When it lands in their mouth just right, your dog will look like it has a big, cheesy grin.
 Fetch has never been funnier!